Huchuy Qosqo ruins seem from above

 Option 2 (3 days): We catch a train to Aguas Calientes and spend the night in a 3-star hotel (Tierra Viva or equivalent).

 The first entry into Machu Picchu is at 6 am.
 After that, entrance is available on the hour, every hour, until the last entry at 2 pm.
-Please ask about which time is best for you.
+Please ask about the time that works best for you.

 With your guide, you head to the bus stop.
 From here, it’s a 20-minute bus ride up a zig-zag path to the entrance to the Machu Picchu ruins.
 All guided tours last around two hours.
 There is free time to take pictures and add on a visit to Huayna Picchu or Machu Picchu Mountain (early morning entry required).